 Use a reputable password management application such as LastPass or 1Password

-If you are having difficulty trying to figure out what you need to do to come up with passwords, you can use password management software such as LastPass or 1Password.
+If you have difficulty figuring out what you need to do to develop passwords, you can use password management software such as LastPass or 1Password.
 These services help you create passwords and store them securely.
-The benefit of using these systems is that you only need to remember one password (the master password) and the other passwords will be generated for each account.
+The benefit of using these systems is that you only need to remember one password (the master password), and the other passwords will be generated for each account.

 Cloud-based password managers can also sync your data across several devices and gadgets, making it simpler for individuals who use their accounts on various devices throughout the day.
 LastPass and 1Password are both excellent at giving this sort of access.
 The benefits of using password manager software include the ability to generate strong, lengthy passwords that are difficult for hackers to crack while also serving as a secure repository for all your login credentials.
 You'll never have to worry about losing another password again!